mikhailhrytsavets/hft/README.md

 `candle_interval_sec` controls how long each aggregated candle lasts when the engine warms up.
 Decreasing this value shortens the warm‑up period without changing any code.

+Trailing stops are configured via `trailing_distance_percent` and `trailing_step_percent`.
+The distance sets how far from the current best price the stop follows, while the step controls how much the price must move before the stop is adjusted.